dan-smt/css-fade/packages/core/README.md

 # css-fade
-Advanced fade effects in css made reasonably usable, in TailwindCSS, UnoCSS, and CSS.
+Css mask based fade effects for html elements in css made convenient, in TailwindCSS, UnoCSS, and CSS.

-css-fade fades out any part of html elements it's applied to, including all children.
+css-fade fades out any part of html elements it's applied to, including all children using the css mask property.

 ## Usage with TailwindCSS & UnoCSS